inbzar/docs/apps/docs/content/modules/multiwarehouse/backend/create-stock-location-service.md

 ---
-description: 'Learn how to create a stock location service, which you can use in a custom stock location module in the Medusa backend.'
+description: 'Learn how to create a stock location service, which you can use in a custom stock location module in the InBzar backend.'
 addHowToData: true
 ---

 # How to Create a Stock Location Service

-In this document, you’ll learn how to create a stock location service, which you can use in a custom stock location module in the Medusa backend.
+In this document, you’ll learn how to create a stock location service, which you can use in a custom stock location module in the InBzar backend.

 ## Overview

-A stock location module is used in a commerce application, such as the Medusa backend, to handle functionalities related to the different locations a stock-kept item can be located in.
+A stock location module is used in a commerce application, such as the InBzar backend, to handle functionalities related to the different locations a stock-kept item can be located in.

-While Medusa provides a [stock-location module](../stock-location-module.md) that you can use in your Medusa backend, you can also create a custom module to handle these functionalities.
+While InBzar provides a [stock-location module](../stock-location-module.md) that you can use in your InBzar backend, you can also create a custom module to handle these functionalities.

 The module is expected to, at the very least, export the stock-location service.
 If necessary, you can include entities, migrations, and other resources as part of the export.